-Disco Labs’ Gavin Ballard On All Things Composable Commerce
+Disco Labs’ Gavin Ballard On Composable Commerce

-Tune in to this episode and learn:
+Tune in to hear:

-• Why the hype surrounding “Headless” outweighs its actual value
+• Why the hype surrounding “headless” outweighs its actual value

 Tune in on: Apple | Google | Spotify